ConnorReynoldsUK/ChronoGauge/README.md

 ```

 ## Sequential feature selection (SFS)
 To build a set of predictive gene features, we provide the script `sfs_main_git.py` to execute a single SFS run.
-This script can be run using the following command:
+This script can be run using the following command, using a seed value of 0 as an example:
-`python sfs_main_git.py `
+'python3 sfs_main_git.py --seed 0 --max_genes 40 --n_gene_balance 25 --n_iterations 10000 & PID=$!; sleep 21600 && kill $PID'
+We add a kill command to terminate the script after 21600 seconds (6 hours), as the algorithm will not finish in a scalable time-frame.

-A detailed example is shown in the notebook `example_sfs_wrapper.ipynb`.
+A detailed and more simple example is shown in the notebook `example_sfs_wrapper.ipynb`.

 The custom SFS wrapper takes: